uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 Start by writing an introductory paragraph to Unicode and the representations used to represent it.
 Your paragraph should:
 - Explain what Unicode is.
-- Explain that Unicode is a character set (and not a representation).
+- Explain how Unicode is a character set (and not a representation).
 Use one character from each of your text samples as examples in your explanation.
-- Explain that UTF-8, UTF-16, and UTF-32 are various ways of representing the Unicode characters.
+- Explain how UTF-8, UTF-16, and UTF-32 are various ways of representing the Unicode characters.
 The paragraph should be no more ½ of a page long.

 If you are confused, reread the Unicode section in the CS Field Guide or ask your teacher for help.